pnnl/cst/run/python/osw_federates/README.md

 ### Executing your scenario

 Running the `runner.py` will automatically create a shell file titled `{scenario_name}.sh`.
 In its present form, this shell file is NOT compatible with `osw_tso.py`.
 For now, it is best to modify the shell file to match the form of the `runner.sh` (see this section under **Execution (Locally)** for more details on the `runner.sh`). **We are currently working to make this process better, so expect changes here soon.**

-**Note that files cannot be modified within the Docker container.
-You must exit the container, modify the appropriate file within the `copper/run` directory on gage, and then re-enter the Docker container.**

 Once you have a modified shell file, you can start a scenario with `./{scenario_name}.sh`.
 You may view the rolling output with the command `tail -f {log_name}.log}`.
 Results can then be retrieved by following the **Retrieving your results** section of **Execution (Locally)**.